 Glioma is one of the most common cancers that arise in the brain.
 It accounts for nearly a quarter of all primary brain tumors and three quarters of all malignant tumors.

 Glioma begins in the glia cells in the brain.
-Glia cells are more abundant and very different from neurons or nerve cells.
+Glia cells are more abundant and

 - Around 80,000 people per year are diagnosed with primary brain tumors in the United States.